Dominican Church of the Holy Spirit: History

-At the church, on Šv.
-Ignoto St., a Dominican monastery was established in 1501.
-Like many others, this monastery was converted into a prison by the tsarist authorities in 1807.
-It was a place for imprisonment for many Lithuanian patriots - the Philarets, participants in the 1831 and 1863 uprisings.
+Neighboring monastery was converted into a prison by the tsarist authorities in 1807.
+It was a place for imprisonment for many Polish and Lithuanian patriots - the Philarets, participants in the 1831 and 1863 uprisings.
+Today monastery building remain largely devastated.

 Architecture

 The church stands sideways to the street and does not have a clearly designed main façade.
 Its height with the cupola is 51 m.
 The bottom part of the façade (with small twin towers) is covered over by monastery buildings.
 The exterior has features of high and late Baroque.
 Noted for playful rococo ornamentation, the interior of the church is one of the most valuable in Lithuania.
 It is heralded by the cartouches of the portal with coats of arms and fresco settings in the monastery-like corridor leading to the church.
 There are 16 altars in the church.
 The altars and the pulpit are lavishly decorated with round and relief sculptures and ornamentation.
 The church also has many Baroque frescoes; a multi-figural composition "Apotheosis of the Holy Spirit" (neo-Baroque, 19th century) in the cupola.
 45 paintings in the church (an image of St. Barbara with a 17th- or 18th-century setting, a rococo "St. Catherine of Siena" by Szymon Czechowicz, a portrait of Alexander Jagiellon by an unknown artist of the second half of the 18th century) are considered monuments of art.